 Malta offers a variety of accommodation options for students, located around and close to the University campus, to suit different needs and budgets.
 Students are free to choose the lodging which suits them best.

 The Library’s mission is to support the University’s teaching and research programmes by providing adequate scholarly information resources, emerging technologies and user support services.

 IT Services manages a number of wireless hotspots in designated areas on campus.
 The service enables University of Malta (UoM) staff, students and visitors to connect to the campus network using laptops and other devices that support wireless connections.

-The University sports and recreational facilities are made available to all students on request.
-Outdoor facilities include a football pitch, an athletics track and two 5-a-side football courts, whilst a multi-purpose sports hall can be booked for various sports activities including handball.
+The University sports and recreational facilities are made available to all students upon request.
+Outdoor facilities include a football pitch, an athletics track and two 5-a-side football courts, whilst a multi-purpose sports hall is available for various sports activities including handball.
 There is an Olympic-size swimming pool, a diving pool as well as a fitness centre.
 Students can benefit from special rates for the use of the facilities.